devjwsong/transformer-translator-pytorch/README.md

 1. Download the dataset from ["European Parliament Proceedings Parallel Corpus 1996-2011"](https://www.statmt.org/europarl/).

    You can choose any parallel corpus you want.
+(I chose English-French for example.)

    Download it and extract it until you have two raw text files, `europarl-v7.SRC-TRG.SRC` and `europarl-v7.SRC-TRG.TRG`.

    Make `data` directory in the root directory and put raw texts in it.